 Preserving the heritage of the Crabbet Arabian

-For a century and a quarter Arab horse breeding all over the world has benefited from the results of the Blunts achievements in gathering together such a unique collection of horses.
+For a century and a quarter Arab horse breeding all over the world has benefited from the results of the Blunts’ achievements in gathering together such a unique collection of horses.
 No other group of Arabians can equal the influence that Crabbet horses have had over this period of time dispelling the view that the Arabian is just a pretty show horse.
-Indeed, horses of Crabbet bloodlines have demonstrated consistently their ability to perform well in all ridden disciplines.
+Taken up by other talented breeders, in its own era and since, horses of these bloodlines have demonstrated consistently their ability to perform well in all ridden disciplines.

 This signalled the beginning of a movement in the UK to reinstate Arabians of Crabbet bloodlines, not only to their rightful position as reliable foundation stock, but also to raise awareness of the unrivalled athletic ability of these horses.

 Much has been achieved in raising awareness amongst riders and breeders of the value of Arabians of Crabbet lineage.
 Nonetheless the changing financial climate has put pressure on all breeders so in 2013 the UK embarked on another World Crabbet Convention to display the outstanding horses we have but also to bring like minds together in an effort to work together to maintain the breeding of our ever reducing stock of Crabbet Arabians.